notrustverify/pastenym-frontend/README.md

 If you want to host it publicly here's a docker-compose file you can use

+To run it:
+1. copy paste the content below
+2. set your hostname `- traefik.http.routers.pastenym-frontend.rule=Host(`YOUR HOSTNAME`)` on this line
-To run it: `docker compose up --build -d`
+3. start it `docker compose up --build -d`

 ```yaml
 version: "3"